noura-ah/admission_project/README.md

             pip install bcrypt  | environment must be activated
     6. Install  Mathfilter package :
             pip install django-mathfilters | environment must be activated **OR install Dependencies in one line using : **

-       pip install -r requirements.txt
+   > pip install -r requirements.txt

+# Run The Project:
+    *make sure that tour environment is active and you in the same level with manage.py file and then type:
+   > python manage.py makemigrations
+   > python manage.py migrate
+   > python manage.py runserver

 # Non-functional Requirements:
     - Security
     - UI Responsiveness